Oliver Kapanen: hockey in his blood (World Juniors)

 Finnish hockey also has its royal family.
 Oliver Kapanen is one of the youngest descendants.

 The Canadian prospect is often associated with his cousin Kasperi, a first-round pick of the Pittsburgh Penguins.
-He is also often asked about his uncle Sami, who played thirteen seasons with the Hartford Whalers/Carolina Hurricanes and Philadelphia Flyers.
+He is also often asked regarding his uncle Sami, who played thirteen seasons with the Hartford Whalers/Carolina Hurricanes and Philadelphia Flyers.

 But it all started with his grandfather Hannu.
 When he was 24 years old, the grandfather participated in the Winter Olympics in Innsbruck in 1976.
 He spent the next decade playing professionally in Finland.
 His brother Jari followed in his footsteps, notably acting as captain of the Jokerit club.